tiepdotme/redant-home/_posts/2009-07-30-fat-footers.md

 ---
 layout: post
 title: Fat footers - should they include a sitemap
-permalink: /how-we-do/fat-footers/
+permalink: "/how-we-do/fat-footers/"
 type: ideas
 categories:
 - how-we-do
 - design
 author: Ben Still
 description: In several recent projects, we've experimented with extending the footer area.
 We've had some mixed results.
 keywords: website footer design
-image-small: /assets/uploads/2009/me-and-sarah-small.jpg
+image-small: "/assets/uploads/2009/me-and-sarah-small.jpg"
-image-large: /assets/uploads/2009/me-and-sarah.jpg
+image-large: "/assets/uploads/2009/me-and-sarah.jpg"
 excerpt-short: There's a bit of a design trend at the moment towards making more of the footer area at the bottom of your site.
 excerpt-long: There's a bit of a design trend at the moment towards making more of the footer area at the bottom of your site.
 Rather than just having a few links and a copyright statement, some sites are starting to add more elements to their footer area as a way of helping users navigate.
-tags:
+tags: []
-time:
+time: ''
-redirect_from:
+redirect_from: []
+date_published: ! ' 2019-10-21'

 ---
 In several recent projects, we've experimented with extending the footer area.
 We've had some mixed results.
 It certainly seems like a good idea- the theory being that the user scrolls to the bottom of the page and gets a prompt or call to action to go to another page.
 There is a good summary of why on [Web Designers Wall (Benefits of Placing a Sitemap in the Footer)](http://www.webdesignerwall.com/trends/modern-sitemap-and-footer/) that I've summarised here:

 - Engage user click and visit duration - theory being that the footer would be the last thing they see on the page